cloudmesh-community/book/chapters/in/ai-rest.md

  * Cleaning the text data i.e. remove unwanted characters, converting text to lower case, delete any extra spaces and finally put back the words together into sentences.
+ * Label the rows as per the information provided i.e. label first 2989 rows as *positive* and rest as *negative*.
+We will take 2989 as a input parameter when we define the endpoint.

 Following is the code for step-1: